luqianhui/blog/index.md

-Hello, welcome to the blog of Qianhui LU.
+Hello, Welcome to the blog of Qianhui LU.

-I write down all I learned on the domain of data science here.
+I write down all I learned on data science here.

 # The Journal to Data Science